University College Dublin

 Invite to the Qualified Financial Adviser designation

-Two-hour exams for each module at the end of the trimester
+Two-hour online exam for each module at the end of the trimester

 Once members have successfully completed the six Financial Advice modules, they will receive an invitation for the Qualified Financial Adviser Designation.

-QFA designates with IOB can now be granted the European Financial Advisor™ designation.
+QFA designates with IOB will now get the European Financial Advisor™ designation.
 For further information click here

 For more information please contact [email protected]